thingbaijam/butterfly/README.md

 # butterfly

-A script to plot Butterfly (aka Tornado) diagrams
+A python script to plot Butterfly (aka Tornado) diagrams, using matplotlib.pyplot

 pltornado(cases, ...)